-Adhesive Capsulitis or frozen shoulder mostly affects the shoulder joint in people over forty years of age.
-This is a common joint condition that can not only limit the mobility of the shoulder joint but also cause considerable pain.
+Adhesive Capsulitis or frozen shoulder affects the shoulder joint in people over forty.
+This joint condition can not only limit the mobility of the shoulder joint but also cause considerable pain.

 How Do I Know if I Have a Frozen Shoulder?